Cleaning spark plugs

 fouled spark plug

-Solution is always buy a new plug unless you have the special sand blaster.
-The only exception would be if you have an ultrasonic cleaner (UC) and you live in a country where sparkplugs are expensive or hard to obtain.
-The UC will remove plug fouling effectively and then you may use a thin file (NOT SANDPAPER) to dress the electrodes.
+The proper solution is to always buy a new plug.
+The only exception might be is if you have a sandblaster and live in a country where sparkplugs are expensive or hard to obtain.
+Sandblasting removes the ash and other fouling due to the burning of the oil in the gasoline.
+Use a thin file (not sandpaper) to dress the electrodes.
 Sharp edges are more effective in igniting the air-fuel mixture.
-This all takes some time, however.
-In the U.S. and some countries, it is not worth the time or effort to clean and adjust spark plugs.
+In the U.S. and some countries, it is not worth the time or effort to clean spark plugs.

 vulture